SharedSignals June 2024

 7.1.1.2.
 Reading a Stream's Configuration

 An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Configuration Endpoint.
-On receiving a valid request the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the stream's configuration in the body.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the stream's configuration in the body.
+The Receiver MUST check the response and confirm that the iss value matches the Issuer from which it received the Transmitter Configuration data.

-The GET request MAY include the "stream_id" as a parameter in order to identify the correct Event Stream.
-If the "stream_id" argument is missing, then the Transmitter MUST return a list of the stream configurations available to this Receiver.
-In the event that there are no Event Streams created, the Transmitter MUST return an empty list.
+The GET request MAY include the "stream_id" as a query parameter in order to identify the correct Event Stream.
+If the "stream_id" parameter is missing, then the Transmitter MUST return a list of the stream configurations available to this Receiver.
+In the event that there are no Event Streams configured, the Transmitter MUST return an empty list.

 The following is a non-normative example request to read an Event Stream's configuration: